 By Anirban Nag and Tricia Wright

-LONDON, June 13 (Reuters) - Investors priced in a rise in UK interest rates as soon as year-end on Friday, sending sterling to five-year highs and hitting property stocks, after the Bank of England chief said rates could rise sooner than markets expected.
+LONDON, June 13 (Reuters) - Investors braced on Friday for a UK interest rate hike later this year, pushing sterling to five-year highs and hurting property stocks, after the head of the Bank of England said rates may rise sooner than markets predict.

-Governor Mark Carney's surprisingly stark warning late on Thursday prompted investors to bring forward expectations for a first BoE rate hike to before the end of this year, from the first quarter of 2015.
+Governor Mark Carney's surprisingly stark warning late on Thursday prompted investors to bring forward expectations for a first BoE rate hike by nearly four months, to December from the first quarter of 2015.

 Short sterling futures fell across the strip <0#FSS:>, pricing in a first hike by December.
 The sterling overnight interbank average curve (SONIA) was pointing to a chance of a rate hike by the end of the year, compared with the first quarter of 2015 on Thursday.

-Sterling hit a fresh 5-1/2 year high on a trade-weighted basket of currencies, rising to 88.1.
+Sterling hit a fresh 5 1/2-year high in a trade-weighted basket of currencies, rising to 88.2.
 Britain's recovery has pushed the index 8 percent higher over the past year as investors priced in growing chances of rate hikes by the BoE.

-The euro fell to 79.85 pence, down 0.2 percent on the day, and its lowest since November 2012.
-The euro has shed 1.8 percent since the ECB cut interest rates last Thursday.
+The euro fell to 79.765 pence, its lowest since November 2012.
+The euro has shed nearly 2 percent since the ECB cut rates last Thursday.

 The diverging UK and European policy outlooks have pushed the difference in yields between British and German 10-year government bonds to its widest since 1997.